alexbasson/talks/app/modular-monoliths/script-ruby.md

 ### what-does-this-not-mean?frame=2

 This also doesn't mean "aha! wonderful!
 I will never think about deployment strategy ever again because it can always be deferred!"
 You do need to think ahead a little bit, you need to be careful because there are some ways where you can back yourself into a corner.
-For example, you might define a model around this abstraction of a Widget Repository you come up with, and you bake into that model the assumption that immediately after saving a Widget you can then look it up and have those results.
+For example, you might define a model around this abstraction of a Move Repository you come up with, and you bake into that model the assumption that immediately after saving a Move you can then look it up and have those results.
 If you, for example, then end up needing to swap out that adapter with something that uses a eventually-consistent data store, and it's no longer ACID compliant, that could have really bad consequences for a lot of your system because a lot of your system might be resting on that assumption that the writes are immediately consistent.
 So, if you're thinking that that might happen, make sure that you're considering that in your model.

 Another way that people can get bitten is if you bake into your high-level policy this assumption that a bunch of different database operations can be done, and if anything goes wrong, the whole transaction can get rolled back.
 If that is something that your system assumes, and then you decide that you're going to take one domain idea and instead of sourcing it from a database, source it from an external service, now that assumption doesn't hold anymore that you can just roll back an entire transaction, and that can have really gnarly impacts on a lot of the things you've done.